Why Am I Not Getting Calls From Google Ads?

 If you add ‘cheap marketing services’ as a negative keyword, you might block people searching for ‘affordable marketing services.’

-Solution: To address this issue, regularly review your negative keyword list and remove any terms that may be unnecessary or too broad.
+Solution: To address this issue, regularly review your negative keyword list and remove any unnecessary or too broad terms.

 10. Competition: